RuhlMirko/RuhlMirko/README.md

 ### this is a commit justo to keep the commit streak going
 I didn't have time to code today but I really wanted to so I will delete this section later

+another day without commits. this time was because i was moving out in two weeks i will edit this readme again